 Delete SQL Foreign Key using Query

 Remember, You can’t alter the foreign constraint using the query.
-To modify the existing one, you have to drop (or delete) and recreate it.
-Please use the DROP Constraint statement along with the ALTER TABLE Statement to delete or drop Foreign key in Sql Server
+To modify the existing one, you must drop (or delete) and recreate it.
+Please use the SQL Server DROP Constraint and ALTER TABLE statements to delete or drop the Foreign key.

 ALTER TABLE [dbo].[tblEmployee] DROP CONSTRAINT [FK_tblDepartment_tblEmployee_DeptID]

-Expand the Database folder, and choose the table on which your constraint holds, then go to the Keys folder.
+Expand the Database folder, choose the table your constraint holds, then go to the Keys folder.
 Next, Right-click on the name and select the Delete option

 You can see that there is no Foreign Key in the Object explorer

-To delete SQL foreign key, Within the object explorer, Expand the Database folder and Right-click on the table name, and click the Design option.
+To delete a SQL Server foreign key, Expand the Database folder within the object explorer.
+Right-click on the table name, and click the Design option.
 Next, select the Relationships option to open this window.
 Now, Please select it, and click on the Delete button.